+Antibodies

-(Upadhyay et al. 2016)(McCarthy et al. 2021)
+mouse anti-1B1 1:20 (DSHB 1B1), rabbit anti-GFP 1:2000 (abcam, ab6556), rabbit anti-Vasa 1:4000 (Upadhyay et al. 2016), chicken anti-Vasa 1:4000 (Upadhyay et al. 2016)

+Polysome-seq

+Polysome-seq was performed as previously described (McCarthy et al. 2021).

-Polysome-seq data processing:
+Polysome-seq data processing

 Reads were mapped to the Drosophila genome (dm6.01) using STAR version 2.6.1c.
 Mapped reads were assigned to features also using STAR.
-Translation efficiency was calculated as in (Flora et al., 2018) using a custom R script.
-Briefly, CPMs (counts per million) values were calculated.
-Any gene having zero reads in any library was discarded from further analysis.
-The log2 ratio of CPMs between the polysome fraction and total mRNA was calculated and averaged between replicates.
-This ratio represents TE, TE of each replicate was averaged.
-Targets were defined as transcripts falling greater or less than one standard deviation from the median TE in aramis RNAi, but not in either of the two developmental controls (NosGAL4>UAS-Tkv or NosGAL4>bam RNAi).
-Only targets meeting a conservative expression cutoff of log2(TPM) expression greater than five were considered to exclude more lowly expressed genes as they are highly influenced by noise in polysome-seq.(Love, Huber, and Anders 2014)(Love, Huber, and Anders 2014)(Hao et al. 2021)
+Translation efficiency was calculated as in (Flora et al., 2018) using an R script which is available in the Oo-site Github repo.
+Briefly, TPMs (transcripts per million) values were calculated The log2 ratio of TPMs between the polysome fraction and total mRNA was calculated as such to prevent zero counts from overly influencing the data and to prevent divide by zero errors: PolysomeTPM+1InputTPM+1 .
+This ratio represents TE, TE of each replicate was averaged and standard error about the calculated average for each gene was calculated.

+Differential Expression

+Differential expression analysis between all Input bulk mRNAseq samples in a pairwise manner was performed using DEseq2 (Love, Huber, and Anders 2014).
+Differential expression was considered as Foldchange > |4| fold, FDR < 0.05.

+Differential expression analysis between all polysome-seq samples in a pairwise manner was performed using DEseq2 (Love, Huber, and Anders 2014) using the model ~ type + genotype + genotype:type with LRT (reduced = ~ type + genotype) to test for changes in polysome counts controlling for input counts.
+Differential expression was considered as (Foldchange > |2| fold, pvalue < 0.05)

+Differentially expressed genes between all germline clusters from scRNA-seq was determined using the FindAllMarkers function from Seurat (Hao et al. 2021).
+Cutoff was logfc.threshold = 0.75.

+Differentially expressed genes between all germarium soma clusters from scRNA-seq was determined using the FindAllMarkers function from Seurat (Hao et al. 2021).
+Cutoff was logfc.threshold = 0.75.

-GO term heatmaps:
+GO term heatmaps

-GO-term enrichment analysis was performed using Panther (release 20210224) using the default settings for an Overrepresentation Test of genes differentially expressed between Input samplesTop 5 GO-terms based on fold enrichment of each category was plotted(Wickham 2016).
+GO-term enrichment analysis was performed using Panther (release 20210224) using the default settings for an Overrepresentation Test of genes differentially expressed between Input samples.
+Top 5 GO-terms based on fold enrichment of each category was plotted using ggplot2 (Wickham 2016).

-Fluorescent in situ hybridization:
+Fluorescent in situ hybridization

 A modified in situ hybridization procedure for Drosophila ovaries was followed from Sarkar et al. (2021).
 Probes were designed and generated by LGC Biosearch Technologies using Stellaris® RNA FISH Probe Designer, with specificity to target base pairs of target mRNAs.
 Ovaries (3 pairs per sample) were dissected in RNase free 1X PBS and fixed in 1 mL of 5% formaldehyde for 10 minutes.
-The samples were then permeabilized in 1mL of Permeabilization Solution (PBST+1% Triton-X) rotating in RT for 1 hour.
+The samples were then permeabilized in 1mL of Permeabilization Solution (PBST+1% Triton X-100) rotating in RT for 1 hour.
 Samples were then washed in wash buffer for 5 minutes (10% deionized formamide and 10% 20x SSC in RNase-free water).
 Ovaries were covered and incubated overnight with 1ul of probe in hybridization solution (10% dextran sulfate, 1 mg/ml yeast tRNA, 2 mM RNaseOUT, 0.02 mg/ml BSA, 5x SSC, 10% deionized formamide, and RNase-free water) and primary antibody at 30°C. Samples were then washed 2 times in 1 mL wash buffer with 1ul of corresponding secondary antibody for 30 minutes each and mounted in Vectashield (VectaLabs).